InEngine-NET/InEngine.NET/docs-src/commands.md

 ### Executing Arbitrary Processes

 It isn't necessary to create C# classes to utilize InEngine.NET.
-Arbitrary commands can be run, with an argument list by leveraging the InEngine.Core plugin's **proc** command.
+Arbitrary commands can be run, with an argument list by leveraging the InEngine.Core plugin's ==proc== command.
 The command lists directory contents using "ls" with the "-lhp" switches:

 ```bash